nghia-vo/sarepy/doc/source/toc/section3_1/section3_1_1.rst

       `here <https://github.com/nghia-vo/sarepy/tree/master/data>`_.

     -- Users can choose to apply a 1D smoothing filter or 2D smoothing filter using the *dim* parameter.
-However, the 1D filter is good enough for most of the cases.
+However, the 1D filter is good enough for most cases.

   Pros
     -- It is very simple to use and works particularly well to remove partial